 Riki: It’s completely standard among the Fortune 1000 corporations.
 And since HRC made it part of the Equality Index, you can’t get a good score without it.

-Riki: Both – we are just barely scratching the surface, and change is really happening.
+Riki: Both, we are just barely scratching the surface, and change is really happening.
 That’s the way new issues always are, though.

-Riki: It would be nice if the First Lady came out as a transwoman – I think that would be a real harbinger“-}
+Riki: It would be nice if the First Lady came out as a trans woman, I think that would be a real harbinger.

 Riki: I wrote a whole piece on early hormone treatment called Transgender Dinosaurs about the changes this will make in the community.
-I don’t think it’s surgery, it’s the spread of early treatment that will shift everything for future trans generations.
+I don’t think it’s surgery; it’s the spread of early treatment that will shift everything for future trans generations.

 Riki: I don’t think that giving birth will make much difference.
-And in my experience, transphobia is often less for more passable transwomen.
-In any case, I don’t think cisgender acceptance should be at the center of our analysis – our human rights should.
+And in my experience, transphobia is often less for more passable trans women.
+In any case, I don’t think cisgender acceptance should be at the center of our analysis, our human rights should.

-Monika: The transgender cause is usually manifested together with the other LGBTQ communities.
-Being the last letter in this abbreviation, is the transgender community able to promote its own cause within the LGBTQ group?
+Monika: The transgender cause is usually discussed alongside other LGBTQ communities.
+Being the last letter in this acronym, is the transgender community able to effectively promote its own issues within the larger LGBTQ movement?

-Riki: In the US they’re doing a pretty good job of this.
+Riki: In the U.S., they’re doing a pretty good job of this.
 And there is a robust ecosystem of trans-specific organizations for just this purpose.

-Riki: 26, and yes it was a bear.
+Riki: 26, and yes, it was a bear!

 Riki: There really wasn’t much of anyone back in 1978.
 I think the courage of some of the trans celebrities today is wonderful.
 I’m not sure any of them is really radical enough in their politics or their gender to please me.
-We need some transwomen who are openly, proudly genderqueer.
+We need some trans women who are openly, proudly genderqueer.

 Riki: Every celebrity who comes out helps, and makes us more palatable to mainstream society.

-Monika: Many transgender ladies write their memoirs.
-Have you ever thought about writing such a book yourself?
+Monika: Many transgender women write memoirs.
+Have you ever thought about writing one yourself?

-Riki: I have thought about it – but I find such books boring, and politics and theory so much more interesting!
+Riki: I have thought about it, but I find such books boring, and politics and theory so much more interesting!

-Monika: Are you working on any new projects now?
+Monika: Are you working on any new projects at the moment?

 Riki: I have a new book coming out later this year on the early years of transgender activism from Riverdale Books.

-Monika: What would you recommend to all transgender girls struggling with gender dysphoria?
+Monika: What would you recommend to transgender girls who are struggling with gender dysphoria?

 Riki: Courage.
 It DOES get better.

-Monika: My pen friend Gina Grahame wrote to me once that we should not limit our potential because of how we were born or by what we see other transsexuals and transgender people doing.
+Monika: My pen friend Gina Grahame once wrote that we should not limit our potential based on how we were born or by what we see other transsexual and transgender people doing.
 Our dreams should not end on an operating table; that’s where they begin.
 Do you agree with this?

-Riki: Well said!Monika: Riki, thank you for the interview!
+Monika: Riki, thank you so much for this interview!

 All the photos: courtesy of Riki Wilchins.